-In Section \ref{sec:wit.nsop}, we provide so-called ``Weak Indpendence Theorem", Theorem \ref{thm:weak.ind.thm}, which is the main ingredient in our results related to NSOP$_1$ and the Kim-independence.
-Weak Independence Theorem says that if the Independence Theorem (over a model) holds in ``co-logic", it also holds in a PAC substructure.
+In Section \ref{sec:wit.nsop}, we provide the so-called ``Weak Independence Theorem", Theorem \ref{thm:weak.ind.thm}, which is the main ingredient in our results related to NSOP$_1$ and the Kim-independence.
+The Weak Independence Theorem says that if the Independence Theorem (over a model) holds in the ``co-logic", it also holds in a PAC substructure.
 We hope that Theorem \ref{thm:weak.ind.thm} will serve in a better understanding of the nature of Kim-independence in the ongoing research on neostability.
-The perspective use of Theorem \ref{thm:weak.ind.thm} might involve fields with operators (to work with monster which has nfcp and property $B(3)$), $G$-actions (to get control over the absolute Galois group, as in \cite{Hoff4}) and results about the logical structure of profinite groups (as in \cite{zoeIP}, e.g. if a profinite groups enjoys \emph{Iwasawa Property}, then its theory - in the language of complete systems - is stable).
+A prospective use of Theorem \ref{thm:weak.ind.thm} might involve fields with operators (to work with a monster model which has nfcp and the property $B(3)$), $G$-actions (to get control over the absolute Galois group, as in \cite{Hoff4}) and results about the logical structure of profinite groups (as in \cite{zoeIP}, e.g. if a profinite groups enjoys the \emph{Iwasawa Property}, then its theory --- in the language of complete systems --- is stable).

 In Section \ref{sec:acl}, we provide a description of the algebraic closure in PAC substructures.
 This part is independent from the previous sections and generalizes similar results given in \cite{ChaPil}.
-In the case of $\omega$-stable monster model, we obtain a precise description of the algebraic closure operator in PAC structures.
+In the case of $\omega$-stable monster models, we obtain a precise description of the algebraic closure operator in PAC structures.

 We end the paper with Section \ref{sec:applications}, where we show that the previously obtained results might be applied to the theory of DCF$_0$.